Why your business needs a certified MSP

-If you're already familiar with the concept of a managed service provider, you may have a hard time determining if a managed service provider is the right fit for your business.
+If you're already familiar with the concept of an MSP, you're likely considering whether an MSP is the right fit for your business.

 One of the first things to consider is how fast you are growing.

-Hiring someone internally is a process—it can be done but with a managed service provider, you will have immediate access to skilled technicians.
-When you partner with a managed service provider, you are hiring a group of experts to handle your technology while you worry about everything else.
+Hiring someone internally is a process—it can be done but with an MSP, you will have immediate access to skilled technicians.
+When you partner with an MSP, you are hiring a group of experts to handle your technology while you worry about your other business needs.

-Partnering with a quality managed service provider is the best option for businesses struggling with IT.
-Yet many such companies aren't familiar with the value that managed service providers offer.
+Partnering with a quality MSP is the best option for businesses struggling with IT.
+Yet many companies aren't aware of the value that managed service providers provide.

-In this day and age, the technology landscape is ever growing.
-From laptops to tablets and smartphones to wearables (smart watches), the many ways hackers can choose to do their mayhem is ever growing as well.
+The technology landscape is ever growing.
+From laptops to tablets and smartphones to wearables (smart watches), the many ways hackers can wreak havoc is ever growing as well.

-That's why security is—and always will be—the number one reason to switch to a managed service provider.
+That's why security is—and always will be—the number one reason to switch to an MSP.

 Security doesn't just mean preventing risks, threats and attacks though.
-Managed service providers like Sagiss offer HIPAA compliance for clients like doctor's offices.
+MSPs like Sagiss offer HIPAA compliance for clients like doctor's offices.
 HIPAA regulations are of great importance when it comes to managing data from the healthcare sector and many other types of businesses.
 They ensure privacy standards are met when personal information is used and accessed.
-HIPPA compliance and training ensures that managed service providers know the correct way to handle your data.
+HIPPA compliance and training ensures that MSPs know the correct way to handle your data.